jaymaki1988/azure-network-protocols/README.md

 <img src="https://i.imgur.com/CTdEh2m.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Go back up to the search bar in Wire Shark and type in dhcp.
+Go back up to the search bar in Wireshark and type in dhcp.
 DHCP is used to automatically assign a IP address.
 We can config the DHCP to config a new IP address.
 Go to PowerShell and type "ipconfig /renew.
-We should see some DHCP traffic in Wire Shark.
+We should see some DHCP traffic in Wireshark.
 The Virtual Destop connection might go out for a second.
 </p>
 <br />